bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 400

-5. Scenario 5: User is logged and tries to delete his own comment
+5. Scenario 5: User is logged in and tries to delete his own comment

 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create DELETE request to `{{BASE_URL}}api/tasks/task_id/comments/comment_id`